 Allow the building of smaller ‘studio’ apartments

-Effectively we should reverse the decision to ban smaller apartments and allow the building trade to supply high-numbers of single-occupant, sub 40sqm, apartments.
-These apartments, although quite compact, will provide a lost-cost alternative to larger apartments and will allow developers to build a large number of units quickly and cheaply.
+We should reverse the decision to ban smaller apartments and allow the building trade to supply high-numbers of single-occupant, sub 40sqm, apartments.
+These apartments will provide a lost-cost alternative to larger apartments, providing opportunities to those on lower-incomes.

 Lessen the cost associated with building